MatterHackers/MatterControl-Help/docs/designing/creating-new-objects.md

 ## Align
 ![](https://www.matterhackers.com/r/tIyb5N)
-  - This tool allows you to align multiple objects relative to eachother
+  - This tool allows you to align multiple objects relative to each other

 ## Lay Flat
 ![](https://www.matterhackers.com/r/a5kMJP)
-  - This tool allows you to quickely get a selection to be on the bed and as flat as possible.
+  - This tool allows you to quickly get a selection to be on the bed and as flat as possible.
 It attempts to make the lowest face of the selected part lay flat on the bed.

 ## Support Material
 ![](https://www.matterhackers.com/r/L7B71o)